Big Brother: Reindeer Games

-Big Brother Reindeer Games is a reality competition television series and spin-off of the American version of Big Brother.
-It premiered on CBS on December 11, 2023, to December 21, 2023, and is hosted by former Big Brother HouseGuests Derek Xiao, Tiffany Mitchell, and Jordan Lloyd.
+Big Brother: Reindeer Games (also known as Reindeer Games) is a reality competition television series and spin-off of the American version of Big Brother.
+It aired on CBS on December 11, 2023, to December 21, 2023, and hosted by former Big Brother HouseGuests Derek Xiao, Tiffany Mitchell, and Jordan Lloyd.
 The series features nine former HouseGuests competing against each other across six episodes which aired over the course of two weeks.
-Big Brother Reindeer Games was placed on hiatus in 2024 due to lack of scheduling availability on the network.
+Big Brother: Reindeer Games was placed on hiatus in 2024, due to lack of scheduling availability on the network.

 House

-The house used for Big Brother Reindeer Games was renamed to the Santa's Lodge under the holiday-theme.
-The entryway of the house is decorated with flying reindeer, gold-wrapped presents, and a red flannel rug.
-The living room has a Christmas tree decorated with ornaments and wreaths.
-The kitchen, which in this season was named "Mrs. Claus Bakery", has red and green wallpaper with Christmas symbols, and gingerbread men on the counters.
+The house used for Big Brother: Reindeer Games was renamed to the Santa's Lodge under the holiday-theme.
+The entryway of the house was decorated with flying reindeer, gold-wrapped presents, and a red flannel rug.
+The living room had a Christmas tree decorated with ornaments and wreaths.
+The kitchen, which in this season was named "Mrs. Claus Bakery", had red and green wallpaper with Christmas symbols, and gingerbread men on the counters.

 Format

-Each episode will consist of three games and will end in a "Santa's Showdown", the outcome of which determines the elimination of one HouseGuest.
-The players will not live in the BB house, will not live together, and there will be no voting off of other players.
-Four HouseGuest will remain in the finale with one winning a grand prize.
+Each episode consists of three games and ends in a "Santa's Showdown", the outcome of which determines the elimination of one HouseGuest.
+The players did not live in the Big Brother house or together, and there was no voting to evict other players.
+Four HouseGuest remained in the finale with one winning a grand prize.

 Format changes and additions

-Unlike the previous seasons of Big Brother, Reindeer Games won't involve any nominations, house-voted evictions or live broadcasts.
+Unlike the previous seasons of Big Brother, Reindeer Games did not involve any nominations, house-voted evictions or live broadcasts.
 Instead, the nine houseguests from previous seasons would compete in a series of holiday-themed daily challenges.